UCI-GDIM31/class-activities-Bjohnston07/README.md

 1. The cat and ball has a rigidbody and the goal has trigger on.
 2. I had ParticleSystem.Play() instead of _goalvfx.Play(), had to figure out to put the particle rather than the class

+### W5
+Question: How do you use the component reference.

+Answer: The get component method gets the component itself as a reference.
+For example in MG4, using the on collision method, the BallW3 script was obtained and that reference could be used to call methods from that script

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727